 The Whisper by Pamela Zagarenski

 The little girl can’t wait to read her teacher’s magical book of stories.
 Only when she gets home, there are no stories, just pictures.
 The wind whispers, “You can imagine the words.
 You can imagine the stories. . . ” and so the little girl does, finding her inner storyteller.
 Not only is this story rich with the power of imagination, but the illustrations also evoke stories within stories.
-Use this mentor text picture book in your writing and reading classrooms as inspiration — it’s marvelous!
+Use this mentor text picture book for writing a story — it’s marvelous!

 Once Upon a Zzzz by Maddie Frost